Skip to main content

 View a Default Role’s permissions

 You can’t edit a Default Role, but you can open it to inspect its permission set in read-only mode.
-Click anywhere on a Default Role’s row in the list, or open its menu and choose View Role.
+Click anywhere on a Default Role’s row in the list — the role opens with its name, description, and permissions shown but disabled for editing.
+(A Default Role’s menu only offers Duplicate Role; there is no separate View Role action.)
 To build a role based on a Default Role’s permissions, duplicate it instead (see below).

 Duplicate a role